-Alcohols are any organic compound containing a hydroxyl (R-OH) group.
+Alcohol is an organic compound containing a hydroxyl (R-OH) group.
 It may be classified as primary (1°), secondary (2°) and tertiary (3°) based on where the hydroxyl group is attached.
-Primary alcohols are alcohols wherein the C where the –OH group is attached to only one other carbon.
-Secondary alcohols, if the hydroxyl carbon is attached to two other carbon atoms and tertiary if attached to three other carbon atoms.
+Primary alcohols are alcohols where the hydroxyl carbon is bound to one other carbon atom.
+In secondary alcohols, the hydroxyl carbon is attached to two other carbon atoms, and in tertiary alcohols, they are attached to three other carbon atoms.
 Below are the general structures of these three types of alcohol:

-Compared to the alkane, they have much higher boiling points than alkane of similar molecular weights.
-This is because of their differences in the governing intermolecular forces of attraction (IMF) present for the two compounds.
+Compared to an alkane, alcohol has a much higher boiling point than the alkane of similar molecular weights.
+This is because of the different governing intermolecular forces of attraction (IMF) for the two compounds.
 For alkane, the major IMF present is only the London Dispersion Forces.

-This is because of the non-polar nature of the compound.
-However, for alcohols, the presence of the -OH group enabled the compound to exhibit much stronger IMF in the form of hydrogen bonding.
+This is because of the compound’s non-polar nature.
+However, for alcohol, the -OH group helped the compound exhibit much stronger IMF in the form of hydrogen bonding.

-Hydrogen Bonds (H-bonds) are formed when a Hydrogen atom bound to the small, highly electronegative atoms such as nitrogen, oxygen and fluorine, forms electrostatic attraction with another nearby highly electronegative atom (F, O, N).
-Because of the strong interaction between the H atom and the electronegative atom, molecules of alcohol are more attracted to each other and cause it to have a higher boiling point, compared to alkanes.
+Hydrogen Bonds (H-bonds) form when a Hydrogen atom binds to the small, highly electronegative atoms, such as nitrogen, oxygen, and fluorine, and forms an electrostatic attraction to another nearby highly electronegative atom (F, O, N).
+Because of the strong interaction between the H atom and the electronegative atom, alcohol molecules are more attracted to each other and have a higher boiling point than alkanes.

 Preparation of Alkyl Halides from Alcohols

-Because of the inherent polarity of alcohol, this family of an organic compound is considered more reactive compared to the hydrocarbon counterpart.
-One of the important reactions of alcohol is its chemical transformation to produce an alkyl halide.
-For this reaction, alcohol reacts with a hydrogen halide and, in the process, the alkyl halide and water is produced.
+Because of the inherent polarity of alcohol, this organic compound family is considered more reactive than its hydrocarbon counterpart.
+One of the essential reactions of alcohol is its reaction with a hydrogen halide to produce an alkyl halide and water.